I want to surprise my boyfriend with a trip to Koh Samui and I can't decide on the dates, if we should go early September or mid November.

 And September is cloudy indeed.
 With an average of 85% of cloud cover, this is about as cloudy as it gets.
 Historically the cloudiest day of the year is October 5.
 Cloud cover increases only very slightly throughout the month, from 85% in the beginning to 86% at the end.
 September 15, a representative day of the month, generally has clear skies 4% of the time, partly cloudy skies 15% of the time and is mostly cloudy 45% of the time.
 The rest of the time is divided between other less common cloud cover types.

 As the start of the monsoon season, September sees an increase of rainfall compared to the previous months, which, by the way, were already fairly wet.
-September gets a total of 130mm of precipitation and has 11 days of rainfall. about 5 years ago
+September gets a total of 130mm of precipitation and has 11 days of rainfall. almost 6 years ago